documentationfor yFiles for HTML 3.0.0.1

 intersections

-The collection of Intersection instances that have been found.
+The collection of Intersection instances that were found.

 Each Intersection represents a pair of two graph items that intersect with each other.

-The property intersectionPoints yields the specific points that geometrically describe the intersection.
+The property intersectionPoints returns the specific points that geometrically describe the intersection.

-• A single point, if the items only touch in that exact point.
+• A single point indicates that the items only touch at that exact point.
 This is most likely the case for edge-edge crossings.

-• Two points, meaning the items overlap in all points on the line formed by the two points.
+• Two points mean that the items overlap in all points on the line formed by the two points.

-• More than two points, meaning there is an overlapping area.
+• More than two points indicate an overlapping area.
 The points are sorted to form a convex polygon.

 Different intersections and their intersection points